munificent/craftinginterpreters/book/calls-and-functions.md

 <img src="image/calls-and-functions/argument-stack.png" alt="Stack: 4, fn sum, 5, 6, 7." />

-Now let's ruminate on the callee side.
-When the compiler compiled the `sum()` function itself, it automatically allocated slot zero.
-Then, after that, it allocated local slots for each parameter, in order.
-To perform a call to `sum()`, we need to create a CallFrame and initialize it with the function being called and a region of stack slots that it can use.
-Then we need to collect the arguments passed to the function and somehow get them into the corresponding slots for the parameters.
+Picture this from the perspective of `sum()` itself.
+When the compiler compiled `sum()`, it automatically allocated slot zero.
+Then, after that, it allocated local slots for the parameters `a`, `b`, and `c`, in order.
+To perform a call to `sum()`, we need a CallFrame initialized with the function being called and a region of stack slots that it can use.
+Then we need to collect the arguments passed to the function and get them into the corresponding slots for the parameters.

 When the VM starts executing the body of `sum()`, we want its stack window to look like this: